Adversarial Examples Detection with Bayesian Neural Network: Proposed Method

 Given input $\bx$ and a classifier $f(\cdot)$, the prediction of the classifier is denoted as $c(\bx)=\argmax\limits_i f(\bx)_i$; that is, the predicted label is the one with the highest prediction score.
 The adversary aims to perturb the original input to change the predicted label:

 where $\vdelta$ denotes the perturbation added to the original input.
 The attacker aims to find a small $\vdelta$ (usually lies within a small $\ell_p$ norm ball) to successfully change the prediction of the model.
-Thus, given the same predicted label, there could be distributional difference of hidden layer outputs between adversarial examples and natural data.
-For example, adversarial examples misclassified as airplanes could have hidden layer output distributions different from those of natural airplane images.
-Here, we define a hidden layer output distribution in DNN as the empirical distribution of all the neuron values of that layer.
-While in BNN, it is a real distribution as the weights of BNN are stochastic.
-The proposed method is motivated by the observation that the distribution of hidden layer outputs will be different under adversarial perturbations (e.g., Figure~\ref{fig:bd_dis}).
+Thus, given the same predicted label, there could be a distributional difference in hidden layer outputs between adversarial examples and natural data.
+For example, adversarial examples mis-classified as airplanes could have hidden layer output distributions different from those of natural airplane images.
+Here, we define a hidden layer output distribution in DNN as the empirical distribution of all the neuron values of that layer, which means all output values of that layer will be used to draw an one-dimensional histogram to simulate the hidden layer distribution.
+For BNN, a similar approach is used to estimate the hidden layer output distribution.
+Meanwhile, in BNN, the same input will be forwarded multiple times as the weights of BNN are stochastic to get a better estimation of the output distribution.

-\paragraph{Why BNN not DNN?} Such pattern can be observed in both DNN and BNN.
-However, the distributional difference is more obvious in BNN than neural network without random component (see Figure~\ref{fig:bd_dis}).
-Therefore, more information can be extracted from BNN than general neural networks.
-Furthermore, random components of BNN make it easier to simulate the hidden layer output distributions.
-Our experimental results also show that the proposed detection method works better with BNN than with general neural networks on multiple datasets (see Section~\ref{sec:ablation} for more details).

-Figure~\ref{fig:bd_dis} shows the hidden layer output distributions of layer $23$, layer $33$ and layer $43$ in DNN and BNN.
+In the exploratory analysis, we compare the hidden layer output distributions of DNN and BNN based on both natural and adversarial examples, and find some interesting patterns that are later used in the proposed method.
+Some examples of hidden layer output distribution comparisons are shown in Figure~\ref{fig:bd_dis}.
+The figure shows the hidden layer output distributions of layer $23$, layer $33$ and layer $43$ in DNN and BNN.
 Blue and cyan (train and test) curves represent distributions of the natural automobile images in CIFAR10.
-Red curves represent the distributions of adversarial examples mis-classified as automobile.
+Red curves represent the distributions of adversarial examples mis-classified as automobiles.
 The adversarial examples are generated by PGD~\cite{madry2017towards} with $\ell_\infty$ norm.
-The DNN and BNN trained on CIFAR10 use the architecture of VGG16~\cite{simonyan2014very} except that the weights in BNN follow Gaussian distributions.
-Hidden layer output distributions of train, test and adversarial examples are shown in blue, cyan and red.
-See details of attack parameters and network architectures in Appendix.
+The architecture of the DNN is VGG16~\cite{simonyan2014very} and the architecture of the BNN is also VGG16~\cite{simonyan2014very} except that the weights in BNN follow Gaussian distributions.
+Both networks are trained on CIFAR10 train set.